silverfin/silverfin-vscode/README.md

 ### Liquid testing

-#### Basics
+#### Prevalidation of YAML files

 Tests for liquid templates are written in YAML, and to support the process of writting those tests, this extension includes a **JSON Schema** which is going to be validated against your YAML files.
 This will help you out to detect possible errors while defining those test (e.g: missing required arguments or duplicated keys) with out having to wait to run those tests.
 This SCHEMA is going to be applied to files which name ends with `_liquid_test.yml`.

-#### Integration with Silverfin API
+#### Running basic tests

+You can run your Liquid Tests directly from VS Code using the VS Code Command Palette.

+First, navigate to the relevant test .yaml file.

+ Next, you can either access the Command Palette using the shortcut Shift + Control + P (Shift + Command + P for Mac) or via the Application Menu, clicking View > Command Palette.

+From there if you type in Silverfin you will be given a choice of commands.
+The two most relevant commands are likely to be:
+ - Silvefin: run specific liquid test (with HTML output)
+ - Silverfin: run all liquid tests

+The test(s) will either pass, or any issues will be detailed in the problems terminal at the bottom of VS Code.
+As well as highlighting problems, the extension will also suggest **potential fixes** to issues if the fault lies within the YAML code.

-You can run your Liquid Tests directly from VS Code with the click of a button and visualize the test results on top of the YAML file itself (You must have a registered API with Silverfin to have access to this features).
+Running a specific test and visualize the test results alongside the YAML file itself, rendering how the template will appear with the inputted dummy data (You must have a registered API with Silverfin to have access to this features).

 ## Features